eclipse-iofog/iofog.org/content/docs/1.3.0/iofogctl/translating.md

-### Translating your yml files to the 1.3.0 standard
+### Translating your YAML files to the 1.3.0 standard

-There are a couple quick changes you can do to your current yml file to make them 1.3.0 compatible if you are using the 1.2.x standard.
+There are a couple quick changes you can do to your current YAML file to make them 1.3.0 compatible if you are using the 1.2.x standard.

 * We now follow Kubernetes-style by using `apiVersion`, `kind`, `metadata` and `spec` top level keys.
 * All of the top level fields in 1.2.x will now be handled under `spec`.
 * Some of the fields have become nested where they were flat before (e.g. ssh and kube details).
 * All fields must now be `camelCase`.
-Regarding abbreviations, follow these examples: `htmlExample`, `exampleHTML`, `htmlXMLExample`.
+Regarding abbreviations, follow these examples: `apiVersion` and `dockerUrl`.

 #### 1.2.x YAML